 The Western ONECard is both your campus identification card (required for all final exams) and a convenient, easy, and safe way to make purchases and use services on campus including: libraries, meal purchases, parking, door access, and vending machines.
 To avoid the September rush, you are strongly encouraged to upload a photo through our easy to use photo upload feature available in late June.
 Please ensure that your selected photo meets the following guidelines:

 Alternatively, you are welcome to visit Student Central in the Western Student Services Building, Room 1120 to have your photo taken.
-Please note that the Western ONECard will be distributed during orientation week in September 2016.
+Please note that the Western ONECard will be distributed during Orientation Week.
 If you are living in residence, you will be provided with your Western ONECard on move in day.
-If you are living off campus, you can pick up your card when you come to pick up your orientation package from the Off Campus Dons.
+If you are living off campus, you can pick up your card when you come to pick up your orientation package from the Off Campus Sophs.
 For students that are attending an affiliate college, please contact your college directly for further instructions.

 We have two styles of accommodation to suit your preferences.